nsriram/lambda-the-cli-way/docs/09-integrate-with-s3.md

 ```

-🏁 **Congrats !** You learnt a key integration cloud service of Lambda, i.e., S3. 🏁
+🏁 **Congrats !** You learnt a key integration between AWS Lambda and S3. 🏁

 **Next**: [Integrate with Kinesis](10-integrate-with-kinesis.md)